Polarized radiation from the spreading layer of the weakly magnetized neutron stars: Abstract

 \section{Abstract}

 {Observations show that the X-ray emission of the accreting weakly magnetized neutron stars is polarized.
-Here, we develop a theoretical model, where we assume the emission of the accreting neutron star coming from the spreading layer, the extension of the boundary between the disk and the neutron star surface onto the surface.
-We then calculate the Stokes parameters of the emission accounting for relativistic aberration and gravitational light bending in the Schwarzschild metric.
-We show that regardless of the geometry, for the spreading layer we cannot expect the polarization degree to be higher than 1.5\%.
+We developed a theoretical model for polarized radiation from the spreading layer, which is the extension of the accretion flow boundary layer onto the neutron star surface.
+We calculated the Stokes parameters of the radiation and accounted for relativistic aberration and gravitational light bending in the Schwarzschild metric.
+We show that regardless of the geometry, the polarization degree of the spreading layer does not exceed 1.5\%.
 Our results have implications with regard to the understanding of the X-ray polarization from weakly magnetized neutron stars observed with the {Imaging X-ray Polarimetry Explorer} and the future {enhanced X-ray Timing and Polarimetry} mission. }

 \keywords{accretion, accretion disks -- methods: analytical -- polarization -- stars: neutron -- X-rays: binaries}